leafo/gifserver/README.md

 amount of conversion requests.

 To enable signed URLs provide a `Secret` in your config file.
-The server uses hmac sha1 to generate signatures for URLs.
+The server uses SHA1 HMAC to generate signatures for URLs.
 Generating the signature is relatively simple:

 Given the following request to transcode a GIF: